Kinetic interacting particle system: parameter estimation from complete and partial discrete observations: Estimators and main results

-\begin{remark} {\rev We emphasize that our primary goal is to initiate the development of statistical inference methods for interacting particle systems, recognizing that there is still a long way to go to reach the level of maturity seen in the non-interacting case.
-In this manuscript, we adopt a locally degenerate approximation for constructing the contrast function, relying on the Euler--Maruyama discretization of the true, intractable process, whose covariance matrix is locally degenerate.
+\begin{remark}{ } {\spa The condition $N \Delta_n \to 0$ is essential for the asymptotic normality in Theorem \ref{th: as norm}, serving to approximate the contrast derivative with martingale increments and to manage inter-particle correlations.
+In the classical setting where $T = n\Delta_n \to \infty$, such constraints (e.g., $n\Delta_n^2 \to 0$) have been progressively relaxed using higher-order approximations \cite{Flo89, Yos92, Kes97, IguBes}, with similar developments for jump diffusions \cite{Sjs, Joint, GLM, Shi} and interacting particle systems \cite{McKean}.
+However, while higher-order schemes might mitigate discretization errors, they do not resolve the intrinsic particle correlations.
+In our partially observed framework, the dependency between $X$ and $\tilde{X}$ further complicates this relaxation, which we leave for future investigation.} \end{remark}

-An alternative approach, used in the non-interacting setting (see e.g.,~\cite{DitSam, GloYos, Igu, Mel, PilSamDit}), is to consider a locally non-degenerate approximation, where a joint approximate transition density---different from the EM scheme---with a non-degenerate covariance is employed in the contrast function.
-This strategy enables inference in more general hypoelliptic models.
-However, the asymptotic analysis in such a framework is significantly more delicate and requires more sophisticated tools.
+{\spa Our primary goal is to initiate statistical inference for kinetic interacting particle systems, a field currently less mature than its non-interacting counterpart.
+In this work, we employ a locally degenerate approximation for the contrast function, based on the Euler--Maruyama discretization of the intractable process.

-For this reason, and to keep the scope of the present manuscript focused and manageable, we have opted to proceed with the locally degenerate approximation.
-The extension to the locally non-degenerate case for IPS is a promising direction.
-Interestingly, the very recent contribution \cite{Igu new}, which appeared during the revision of our manuscript, develops precisely along these lines.
-We see this as further evidence of both the timeliness and impact of our work, which has already stimulated extensions toward broader classes of degenerate IPS. } \end{remark}
+Alternative strategies in the non-interacting setting (see e.g.,~\cite{DitSam, GloYos, Igu, Mel, PilSamDit}) utilize locally non-degenerate approximations via transition density schemes.
+While such approaches accommodate broader hypoelliptic models, their asymptotic analysis for interacting particle systems is significantly more complex.
+To maintain a focused scope, we prioritize the locally degenerate framework.
+Notably, the very recent contribution~\cite{Igu new}, appearing during our revision, extends these ideas to the non-degenerate case.
+We view this as evidence of the timeliness of our work and its role in stimulating further research into broader classes of degenerate interacting particle systems.}